YaoYinYing/RosettaPy/README.md

 ## Installation

-You can install `RosettaPy` directly from PyPI:
+One can install `RosettaPy` directly from PyPI:

 ```bash
 pip install RosettaPy -U